 Speech Days are opportunities to bring our communities together, celebrate our successes, and also to look forward to what comes next.
 Most importantly, these occasions serve to say farewell to leaving pupils of Year 13 and those in Year 6 moving up to the Senior School.
 Each will have, as the titles suggest, a few speeches but also the awarding of prizes for pupil endeavour and achievement.
 After each will be an opportunity to socialise, hopefully outside in sunshine, with strawberries and a glass of something in hand.
 The senior school event will also include an invitation to join us for a picnic event beside the cricket pavilion: bring your own hamper and rug and we shall enjoy a wonderful time.
 Year 13 Leavers and their parents will also have a special invitation to lunch for a final farewell.

 Attendance at Speech days is an expectation for all pupils.
-Parents and limited numbers of family of each child are warmly encouraged to join us also.
+Parents and limited numbers of family members of each child are warmly encouraged to join us also.
 These traditional ‘showpiece’ events are very much part of the School’s calendar and tradition.
 I hope that you and your children will be here with us on these most important days.